 - Engage in design thinking and process mapping vital in the legal workplace

-Please note: all modules run subject to demand and may differ across all locations. *Subject to validation.
-This optional module is non-credit bearing and not examined.
+Please note: all modules run subject to demand and may differ across all locations. *This optional module is non-credit bearing and not examined.
 It can be studied in addition to any of the modules on the LPC and LLM Legal Practice (Solicitors).